Curriculum

 Academic Writing I Lecturer: Academic Skills Center

-This course focuses on PhD/professional level writing in Economics.
-We consider ways that writing at this level differs from other types of writing and students will practice their analytical writing skills in formal, post-graduate level English.
+The course focuses on PhD/professional level writing in Economics.
+We consider ways that writing at this level differs from other types of writing.
+Students will practice their analytical writing skills in formal, post-graduate level English.
+We consider ways AI can and cannot be ethically and appropriately applied in written work.
 There is an emphasis on accurate and effective citation and referencing, and the types of language used in professional texts in the field.
 The course includes lectures, peer review during the writing process, and individual consultations with the instructor.
 Extensive written feedback on the work is given with a view to supporting future writing.
+The final task is a written analytical comparison of two related articles in the field of Economics.
+Students choose articles/topics that reflect their personal interests in the field, and the paper may form a basis for future papers.
+The skills practiced on this course are designed to support student writing throughout their first two years of study and beyond.

 Summer Semester

-Microeconomics III Lecturer: Ole Jann
+Microeconomics III Lecturer: Konuray Mutluer

 This is the third and final course in the core micro sequence.
 It focuses on information economics.
 We start by considering what information is, and how rational agents learn from information.
 Then we consider problems of hidden information and adverse selection, and how they can be solved: Through communication (signaling, cheap talk, verifiable information and communication with full commitment) and screening.
 Problems of hidden action can lead to moral hazard, and we consider principal agent problems as well as the theory of contracts.
 The second half of the course focuses on mechanism design in general and by considering specific mechanisms (auctions and matching algorithms).

-Macroeconomics III Lecturer: Byeongju Jeong
+Macroeconomics III Lecturer: Sergey Slobodyan

 We will study a few papers that represent the current issues in applied macroeconomics such as how to explain the recent evolution of macroeconomic indicators, how to manage inflation, and how the US monetary policy affects the rest of the world.
 The emphasis in on how macro-economists address applied and policy-relevant issues rather than introducing new macroeconomic theory.